 OpenAPI

-The raw OpenAPI specification is served as machine-readable .json
+The raw OpenAPI specification is served as machine-readable .json and .yaml.
+It can be retrieved from the following standard paths:

-) or/v3/api-docs.yaml
+/v3/api-docs(.json) or/v3/api-docs.yaml

 These endpoints are normally used for client generation, validation or export of the documentation as this is a standardized format for any OpenAPI generator.